-Japan is one of the few places on earth where you can still walk into a shop, blow imaginary dust off a Super Famicom cart, and pay less than an eBay markup.
-This guide shows you where to hunt, when to visit, and how to avoid fakes—so you go home with working hardware instead of an expensive paperweight.
+Japan is one of the few places on earth where you can still walk into a shop, blow the imaginary dust off a Super Famicom cart, and pay less than an eBay markup.
+This guide shows you where to hunt, when to visit, and how to avoid fakes, so that you go home with working hardware instead of an expensive paperweight.

 1. Quick-Look Store Index

-Before diving into the lore, save this table for fast reference on your next shopping sprint.
+Before diving into the lore, save this table for fast reference on your next shopping spree.

 Region | Shop | Station | Best For |